Guikingone/SchedulerBundle/doc/middleware.md

 ### Extra information

 - Implementing both interfaces for each middleware is not required, your middleware can be focused on a single one.
-- A middleware can interact during both process by implementing the desired interfaces, each stack sort related middleware before interacting with it.
+- A middleware can interact during both processes by implementing the desired interfaces, each stack sorts related middlewares before interacting with them.

 ## Order